H-94

 Plain Language

 When an AI system materially influences a consequential decision about a consumer, deployers must: (1) notify the consumer that AI was involved, (2) explain the system's purpose and how it influenced the specific decision, and (3) provide a process for the consumer to appeal or correct adverse decisions.
-The notification trigger is 'material influence' on a consequential decision — meaning the AI system determines or heavily weighs inputs that directly affect the outcome.
-This bundles three distinct consumer rights: pre/at-decision notice, explanation, and appeal.
-The appeal process must cover both adverse decisions (reversal) and corrections (data accuracy).
+This creates three distinct consumer-facing obligations triggered by any consequential decision — covering employment, housing, healthcare, lending, insurance, education, and government services.
+The explanation must address how the system influenced the particular decision, not just a generic statement that AI was used.

 Statutory Text